-Location Description accurated Has any necessary custom Is Description accurate and complete?
-Description accurate and complete? necessary custom language been added and is it accurate and complete? applicable parties been copied?
+Location Description accurat Has any necessary custom la Have the applicable parties by APER PERMIT DOCUMENTS Project Description accurate and complete?
+Location Description accurate and complete?
+Has any necessary custom language been added and is it accurate and complete?
+Have the applicable parties been copied?
+Are the permit dates correct?
 TECHNICAL REVIEWER'S RE Does the technical review ac Has the correct system capa allocated demand been Are all calculations correct?
-Cover page information com Are all the applicable standa Are all custom conditions inc Have the necessary and corr Has the necessary informatic Has the necessary location of PERMIT FOLDER Are all signed copies of corre Are the materials in the folde Have all superseded docume Have all duplicates been rem Have copies of checks been Has all Personally Identifiable Permit Approval is: nded [ Supervisory Review by: Nasir Butt 8/23/2 2024 Any additional comments
+Cover page information com Are all the applicable standa Are all custom conditions inc Have the necessary and corn Has the necessary information Has the necessary location of ils?
+PERMIT FOLDER Are all signed copies of corre Are the materials in the folde Have all superseded docume Have all duplicates been rem Have copies of checks been Has all Personally Identifiable Permit Approval is: ermit Approval is: Recommended NOT Recommended Supervisory Review by: Nasir Butt 8/23/2 2024 Any additional comments